A&M Youth

 Bible Memorization: There will be some verses which each student who goes to Trek will need to memorize.
 If you have been coming on Wednesday nights or Sunday nights, you already know most of the verses.

 A few words about the cost: First, we work hard to keep costs low.
 We stay in churches instead of hotels.
-We buy food for some of our "on the road meals" before we leave so that it costs less than meals at a fast-food place.
-Our church takes care of all transportation costs (which is a really large amount) and some food costs as well.
-Also, our outfitter works to keep their costs low.
-Many other wilderness outfitters charge hundreds more for a similar outfitting and guide service.
-Unlike many other outfitters, however, the emphasis of Trek is on the Lord.
-The week will have a Biblical theme and each day will have a different spiritual focus.
-We say this to let you know that the costs could be much higher, and we believe Trek makes a big effort to keep costs down.
+We provide food for some meals while in Colorado - this is usually in the form of sandwiches and such which we will eat at a park or a rest stop in Colorado.
+The weather is usually great, and eating a "picnic meal" saves each family money.
+Our church takes care of all transportation costs (which is a really large amount) and some additional food costs as well.
+Also, our outfitter gives our gear to us at a low price for the amount of equipment we get.
+We say this to let you know that the costs could be much higher, and we make a big effort to keep costs down.

 Since these costs can add up quickly, we suggest talking to your parents about coming up with a plan of how you can pay for this trip.
 Extra jobs, Christmas or Birthday money, cutting down on money you already spend to eat out of go to the movies, etc., are ways you can come up with some extra money.